bhits/document-validator/README.md

 # Document Validator  API

 Document Validator API is responsible for validating CCDA R1 OR R2 clinical documents.
 It is a Web Service wrapper around [MDHT](https://www.projects.openhealthtools.org/sf/projects/mdht/) (Model Driven Health Tools) library.
-It does schermatron and schema validation for CCDA R1 and R2 and only 0scherma validation for C32.
+It does schermatron and schema validation for CCDA R1 and R2 and only scherma validation for C32.
 Document Validator API is used directly by [DSS](https://github.com/FEISystems/dss-api/tree/dev) (Document Segmentation Service) to validate the document before and after segmentation.

 ## Build